movementlabsxyz/movement-hack-temp/src/ch17-05-design-challenge.md

 This section is about **design trade-offs** in Rust.
 To be an effective Rust engineer, it's not enough just to know how Rust works.
 You have to decide which of Rust's many tools are appropriate for a given job.
 In this section, we will give you a sequence of quizzes about your understanding of design trade-offs in Rust.
 After each quiz, we will explain in-depth our rationale for each question.

-Here's an example of what a question will look like:
+Here's an example of what a question will look like.
+It will start out by describing a software case study with a space of designs:

-> **Context:** You are designing an application with a common context, e.g. containing command-line flags.
+> **Context:** You are designing an application with a global configuration, e.g. containing command-line flags.
 >
-> **Key Functionality:** The application need to pass immutable references to this context throughout the application.
+> **Functionality:** The application need to pass immutable references to this configuration throughout the application.
 >
 > **Designs:** Below are several proposed designs to implement the functionality.
 >